the-frey/emacs/README.md

 Depending on your emacs version, you'll probably need to `M-x package-refresh-contents` and restart in order to have decent defaults.

+## Terminal theme

+There's also a Terminal theme in this folder, loosely based on the Cyberounk theme.
+It's compatible with iTerm2, if that's your bag.

 ## Notes

 The initial setup for this configuration is based on the Emacs for Clojure Starter Kit, itself based on [The Emacs Starter Kit, v2](https://github.com/technomancy/emacs-starter-kit/tree/v2).